Henry Scott, 1st Earl of Deloraine

-Major-General Henry Scott, 1st Earl of Deloraine KB (1676 – 25 December 1730) was a Scottish peer and army officer.
+Major-General Henry Scott, 1st Earl of Deloraine, KB (1676 – 25 December 1730) was a British Army officer and politician.

 Life

 Scott was the second surviving son of James Scott, 1st Duke of Monmouth (the illegitimate son of King Charles II by his mistress Lucy Walter) by his wife Anne Scott, 1st Duchess of Buccleuch, daughter of Francis Scott, 2nd Earl of Buccleuch.
 In 1693, he married Anne Duncombe (d.
 1720), a daughter of William Duncombe of Batthesden, Lord Chief Justice of Ireland.
 They had three surviving children: